SurveyCompare

 How realistic is this?

-It’s true that panels promoted on SurveyCompare such as OpinionOutpost, Toluna and LifePoints offer surveys worth between £0.50 and £3.
+Indeed, panels promoted on SurveyCompare such as OpinionOutpost, Toluna and LifePoints offer surveys worth between £0.50 and £3.
 Assuming that all surveys will be paid the top amount, £300 can be achievable within a month.
 However, the average survey reward per survey for these panels, in our experience, is around £0.75.
 Using an average of £0.75 per survey, you’ll need to take 400 surveys within a month to reach £300!

 Key takeaway: Take the promised earnings with a pinch of salt.